 As used in this chapter, all-terrain vehicles shall mean all-terrain vehicles and utility-terrain vehicles.

+MOTORCYCLE: "Motorcycle" means every motor vehicle having a seat or saddle for the use of the rider and designed to travel on not more than three wheels in contact with the ground, but excluding a tractor.

+MOTOR VEHICLE: "Motor vehicle" means every vehicle which is self-propelled and every vehicle which is propelled by electric power obtained from overhead trolley wires, but not operated upon rails, except motorized wheelchairs.

 (Ord. passed 8-19-2003) (Am.
-Ord. passed 10-04-16)
+Ord. passed 10-04-16) (Am.
+Ord. passed)

-6.28.020 Prohibition Of Operation And Use Of All-Terrain Vehicles,
+6.28.020 Prohibition Of Operation And Use Of All-Terrain Vehicles, Utility-Terrain Vehicles and Motorcycles, and Motor Vehicles.

-The riding, operation, or other use of all-terrain vehicles, for transportation or recreational purposes within or upon the streets, alleys, sidewalks, parking lots, and other realty owned, leased or controlled property by the City or any of its Boards, Authorities, or Commissions is prohibited.
+The riding, operation, or other use of all-terrain vehicles, utility-terrain vehicles (unlicensed) or motorcycles (unlicensed) for transportation or recreational purposes within or upon the streets, alleys, sidewalks, parking lots, and other realty owned, leased or controlled property by the City or any of its Boards, Authorities, or Commissions is prohibited.
+The riding, operation or other use of all-terrain vehicles, utility-terrain vehicles, motor vehicles or motorcycles, whether licensed or not, is specifically prohibited upon any property or venue under the authority or control of the Ravenswood Board of Parks and Recreation Commissioners (“BOPARC”); Provided, that, properly licensed motorcycles and motor vehicles may be operated on those properties or venues that have roadways suitable for and normally traveled by said vehicles.

 (Ord. passed 8-19-2003) (Am.
-Ord. passed 10-04-16)
+Ord. passed 10-04-16) (Am.
+Ord. passed)

 6.28.030 Exceptions

-Notwithstanding any other provisions of this code, it shall not be an offense for any person to lawfully ride or operate any such all-terrain vehicle, upon any governmentally-owned realty not owned or controlled by the City or any of its Boards, Authorities, or Commissions located within the corporate limits of the City.
+Notwithstanding any other provisions of this code, it shall not be an offense for any person to lawfully ride or operate any such all-terrain vehicle, utility-terrain vehicle, motor vehicle or motorcycle upon any governmentally-owned realty not owned or controlled by the City or any of its Boards, Authorities, or Commissions located within the corporate limits of the City.

-Notwithstanding any other provision of this code, it shall not be an offense for any person licensed to operate a motor vehicle within the City of Ravenswood, to ride, operate, or otherwise use an all-terrain vehicle, upon a designated parade route, when such person is a duly registered and recognized participant in any such permitted parade, provided that such all-terrain vehicle , utility-terrain vehicle or motorcycle riding or operation occurs in conjunction with the parade.
+Notwithstanding any other provision of this code, it shall not be an offense for any person licensed to operate a motor vehicle within the City of Ravenswood, to ride, operate, or otherwise use an all-terrain vehicle, utility-terrain vehicle, motor vehicle or motorcycle upon a designated parade route, when such person is a duly registered and recognized participant in any such permitted parade, provided that such all-terrain vehicle , utility-terrain vehicle or motorcycle riding or operation occurs in conjunction with the parade.

-Notwithstanding any other provision of this code, it shall not be an offense for any person licensed to operate a motor vehicle within the City of Ravenswood, to ride, operate, or otherwise use an all-terrain on the streets, alleys, sidewalks, parking lots, and other realty-owned, leased, or controlled property by the City or any of its Boards, Authorities, or Commissions for purposes of snow removal, if such vehicle is affixed or attached with implements or equipment specifically designed for that purpose, and to be used on such vehicles.
+Notwithstanding any other provision of this code, it shall not be an offense for any person licensed to operate a motor vehicle within the City of Ravenswood, to ride, operate, or otherwise use an all-terrain or utility-terrain vehicle on the streets, alleys, sidewalks, parking lots, and other realty-owned, leased, or controlled property by the City or any of its Boards, Authorities, or Commissions for purposes of snow removal, if such vehicle is affixed or attached with implements or equipment specifically designed for that purpose, and to be used on such vehicles.

-Notwithstanding any other provision of this code, it shall not be an offense for any person licensed to operate a motor vehicle within the City of Ravenswood, to ride, operate, or otherwise use an all-terrain vehicle on the streets, alleys, sidewalks, parking lots, and other realty-owned, leased, or controlled property by the City or any of its Boards, Authorities, or Commissions during a period of emergency when the emergency has been so declared by the Mayor.
+Notwithstanding any other provision of this code, it shall not be an offense for any person licensed to operate a motor vehicle within the City of Ravenswood, to ride, operate, or otherwise use an all-terrain vehicle , utility-terrain vehicle or motorcycle on the streets, alleys, sidewalks, parking lots, and other realty-owned, leased, or controlled property by the City or any of its Boards, Authorities, or Commissions during a period of emergency when the emergency has been so declared by the Mayor.